An Irrefutable Definition of Natural Rights

 What is a Right Anyway?

 The idea of “rights” is clearly one of authority.
 Even toddlers demonstrate this sense when you violate their authority and take away their toy.
-Then there’s that feeling we all experience and youths verbalize with “You aren’t the boss of me.”
-The idea of “a right” to something is clearly an abstract one, but natural rights are always connected intimately to something physical or mental (similar to software).
+Then there’s that feeling we all experience and youths verbalize it with “You aren’t the boss of me.”
+The idea of “a right” to do or have something is clearly an abstract one, but natural rights are always connected intimately to something physical or mental.

-It is insightful to take the perspective of an outsider looking at a rights-holder.
-What he sees is someone who has a warrant, an authorization, an empowerment, or an authority to act for, or to be an agent for himself.
+It is insightful to take the perspective of an outsider watching a rights-holder.
+What we see is someone who has a warrant, an authorization, an empowerment, or an authority to act for, or to be an agent for himself.
 In other words, having the power (capability) to act is also having the power (authority) to act.
+The two characteristics cannot be separated.
+Let me simplify this.

 Natural Rights: the authority of an operator to operate.

-“Natural Rights” is the label we abstract from and then apply to the authority or power an operator has to exercise its capabilities.
-For example, I have the power to speak, and my authority to speak is inherent, and intrinsic within that power.
-When I speak I exercise my ability and my right simultaneously because that right is inalienable.
+“Natural Rights” is the label we abstract from and then apply to the authority or agency an operator possesses to exercise its capabilities.
+For example, I have the power to speak, and my authority to speak is inherent and intrinsic within that power.
+When I speak, I exercise my ability and my right simultaneously because that right is inalienable.
 It cannot be separated from my power to speak.
-If you thwart my ability you also destroy my right.
+If you thwart my ability, you also destroy my right.
 You either have a speaker with the natural right to speak, or you have neither.

 The Explication

-To turn it around and see it from the back side: because a right is an abstract idea, it must have a real antecedent, or else it is unfounded.
-The abstraction is called a “right” and its antecedent is the power/authority exhibited by an entity when it exercises that power/authority.
-Although that last statement seems circular, it is not.
-It only seems so because Temporal Rights are profoundly inherent and intrinsic within their owner.
+Because a right is an abstract idea, it must have a real antecedent, or else it has no standing.
+Its antecedent is the power/authority exhibited by an entity when it exercises that power/authority.
+That statement may seem circular, but only because Temporal Rights are profoundly inherent and intrinsic.
 One can, with semantic grace, denote a right as being the “authority” aspect of the corresponding capability.

 The Unification of Authorities